keinu/keinu/resume.md

 		<div class="col-md-8 contents">

 			<p class="lead">
-				A standard formatted résumé is quite boring and rather difficult to read and analyse. <br />
+				A standard formatted résumé is boring and rather difficult to read and analyse. <br />
 				Instead, I thought of having my resume in a JSON format.
-Allowing me to manipulate, and display the data in a meaninful way.
+Allowing me to manipulate it and display the data in a meaninful way.
 For instance:
 			</p>

 			<h3>Days of experience per language:</h3>